openbraininstitute/entitycore/docs/schema.md

 - **Immutability**:

-  Entities expose a set of properties which may evolve over time.
-These property changes are considered non-structural; that is, they do not alter the fundamental identity or semantic role of the entity.
   Properties changing the fundamental identity of the entity should be marked as immutable (TBD: how technically) and cannot be assigned outside of the creation of the entity.

+  The remaining properties are considered `non-fundamental`; that is, they do not alter the fundamental identity or semantic role of the entity.

   For instance:
   - memodel and calibration values.
 As different calibration values mean a different behaviour of the memodel, we store the memodel in one entity and the calibration values in another entity.
 The combination of the 2 entities defines the behaviour of the memodel.
   - description, name are not changing the fundamental identity of an entity.
-Usually, the (TBD: main) asset is the one defining the entity.
-  - derived properties (e.g. metrics) are not changing the fundamental identity of an entity.

 - **Deletion**:
   - Entities can be deleted except if they are referenced by other entities.